Heisenberg-8828/QUIZ-APP/README.md

-# QUIZ-APP
+# S-QUIZ
-quizzing app built with JAVA
+A quizzing app that allows users to download various quizzes and also view previous results, The quizzes are uploaded by various teachers